nazarko345/nazarko345/README.md

 # Hi!
 Welcome to my GitHub✨
-Front-end Developer (HTML5, CSS3, JavaScript, React, Next.js)
+Junior Front-end Developer (HTML5, CSS3, JavaScript, React, Next.js)

 ## 🙋‍♂️ About Me:
 I am self-sufficient Front-end Developer, whose aim is to focus on developing both Technical and Soft skills.
 I used to handle multiple tasks simultaneously, see myself as a worker of a successful company.
 As everyone, I can face to some problems, but I am feel excited when it is solved.
 I used to study English from childhood, as a result every time I try to find new ways to refine it and make myself proud.
 So, I will do my best to improve everything in better way.